EMCECS/bucket-wipe/README.md

  -o,--atmos-object-space        atmos only: use atmos object space  If
-                                this option is not set namespace object structure will used by default
+                                this option is not set namespace object structure will be used by default

  -p,--prefix <prefix>           deletes only objects under the specified
                                 prefix or Atmos namespace path